medeiros/medeiros.github.io/_drafts/Approach-to-microservices-part-1.md

 We can see that the resource no longer exists.

 [This could also be tested automatically with Spring test.
 Lets consider this approach also (or before?). -- we can also print the output here, with http status codes for each situation]

+In the first part of this series, we were able to construct a CRUD backend with well documented REST API.
+In the next part, we're going to create the front-end to consume this back-end.